Rich LeFurgy: IAB, FAST

 In 1996, LeFurgy and ad sales executives from Prodigy, Microsoft, and other companies founded the Interactive Advertising Bureau, an industry trade organization that standardized online advertising formats, audience measurement methods, and metrics.
 For the next five years, as IAB chairman, LeFurgy oversaw the development of foundational standards such as internet ad size guidelines, the IAB Advertising Revenue Report conducted by PricewaterhouseCoopers, and standard publisher/agency terms and conditions.

 While serving as chairman of the IAB, LeFurgy helped plan Procter & Gamble's Future of Advertising Stakeholders Summit (FAST).
 The summit was considered a "breakthrough event" because "it was the first time a major marketer invited all parties to the table -- including competitors -- to figure out how to make the Internet work as an ad medium."
 As a result of the summit, FAST Forward—an industry coalition made up of representatives of advertisers, ad agencies, online marketers, media researchers, and content providers—was formed.
 Its goal was to achieve industry-wide consensus beginning with four central issues: ad measurement, ad models, consumer acceptance, and media buying.
 LeFurgy chaired the FAST Forward steering committee.

 WaldenVC, Archer Advisors

 In 1998, LeFurgy joined venture capital firm WaldenVC as a general partner; in 2003, he transitioned to become a venture partner as he started an advisory firm.
 Among other ventures, LeFurgy led an investment in Blue Lithium, a behavioral ad network of 1,000 sites.
 LeFurgy was a director of the company, which was sold to Yahoo! in 2007.

 LeFurgy founded Archer Advisors in 2003.
 Based in San Francisco, it assists early stage online media companies in areas related to investments, advisory projects, and, directorship.

 Recognition

 LeFurgy received ad:tech's Industry Achievement Award and the Interactive Advertising Bureau Lifetime Achievement Award.
 In 2000, he was named to the Advertising Age Interactive Hall of Fame.

-Personal
+Personal life

 LeFurgy lives with his wife and children in Mill Valley, California.
 A CrossFit athlete, he finished in the Top 20 CrossFit Games in 2012.